Topics Map > Services > Security > Protect Yourself and Others

 - Don't open the message if you don't know who it's from: delete it.

-- Keep your anti virus software current and up to date with patches.
+- Keep your antimalware software current and up to date with patches.

 Six Ways to Outwit ID Thieves "Phishers"